heisand/user-registry/Insights.md

 Some components would also benefit from being made more general so that they can be reused.

 The frontend should also be made responsive, so that it adjusts to different screen sizes.

+### Backend

+CORS can be handled globally instead of per controller.

+For better security, the endpoints can be secured.

+And finally, a working Dockerization can be set up.